Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 Another one that won't be apparent on your first playthrough: the brigands that Ephidel sent to "scare" Eliwood away from Santaruz outnumbered Eliwood and his company; if it weren't for Hector's timely arrival, Eliwood might never have reached Santaruz or learned anything about the rebellion plot until it was too late.
 And if he and Hector hadn't quelled the rebellion, they never would have been in a position to interfere in Nergal's dragon-summoning ritual.
 As Nergal said, Hector's presence was his "greatest miscalculation."

-Nice Job Breaking It, Hero: In Blazing Sword, if you get the best Tactician rating, the game says (and I quote) that you "changed the course of history" and that "Bern and Etruria (the countries fighting in Binding Blade) so desired this skilled mind that they went to war."
-Granted, they still go to war if you do poorly, but...
+Nice Job Breaking It, Hero: If you get the best Tactician rating, the game says (and I quote) that you "changed the course of history" and that "Bern and Etruria (the countries fighting in Binding Blade) so desired this skilled mind that they went to war."
+Granted, they still go to war if you do poorly, but…

 Nothing Is Scarier: In one of the final battles, you fight many of the previous bosses... and none of them can talk.